 4-Hers must develop an ongoing, working presentation on 4-H related projects that can be visibly presented from start to finish.
 Must attract fairgoers to learn more about the subject they are presenting.
 Must prepare own posters and directions (no commercial kits or signs) include club name and information to help explain the subject.
 Should have examples on display, provide fairgoers a chance to try their hand at the project, and provide handouts of instructions or where to send for information when appropriate.
 Participants must provide supplies needed for presentation.
-A Working Presentation may be done in the CCE 4-H Building or in the Poultry/Ag 2000 Buildings (if it is animal related, must be in an area designated by 4-H staff).
-Youth must sign up for a presentation on the pre-entry sheet with the date and time of their presentation.
+A Working Presentation is done in the CCE 4-H Building.
 One hour long shift.
 Advanced entry due by August 1st.
 Award - \$12.00.